jasp-stats/jaspTools/README.md

 R package which aids developers with writing JASP analyses.

 ## Installation
-It is not necessary to install the package; it comes bundled with the fork from [jasp-desktop](https://github.com/jasp-stats/jasp-desktop/).
+It is necessary to install some packages:
-To run it in R, simply attach it by calling:

-`library(jasptools, lib.loc="/%path%/jasp-desktop/Tools/")`

-Where `/%path%/` refers to the location of jasp-desktop on your pc.
-For example

-`library(jasptools, lib.loc="/Users/tdjong/JASP/Develop/jasp-desktop/Tools")`

-It is important that jasptools is not installed along with your other packages, as it needs resources from the jasp-desktop environment.
+- Rcpp, BH, R6, devtools
+- jaspResults

+This can be done as follows:

+`install.packages(c("Rcpp", "BH", "R6", "devtools"))`

+and

+`install.packages("/%path%/jasp-desktop/JASP-R-Interface/jaspResults/", repos = NULL, type = "source", dependencies = TRUE)`

+To install jasptools itself use:

+`devtools::install("/%path%/jasp-desktop/Tools/jasptools/")`

+or

+`install.packages("/%path%/jasp-desktop/Tools/jasptools/", repos = NULL, type = "source")`.

+`devtools::install` can be useful because it will automatically install the dependencies of jasptools, whereas `install.packages` cannot do this.
+Note: On some macs, it seems to be hard to build the dependency "data.table" from source resulting in the error message "clang: error: unsupported option '-fopenmp'".
+One hack to get around this is to select no when asked to install the package from source.
+This will install an older version of data.table without openmp support, which suffices for jasptools.
+Alternatively, you might want to upgrade [clang](https://cran.r-project.org/bin/macosx/tools/).

+After loading jasptools with `library(jasptools)`, you need to call `develop(%path_to_jasp-desktop%)`.
+This is required once after every reinstall of jasptools.

 ## Functionality
-At the moment jasptools has three classes of functions.
+At the moment jasptools has four classes of functions.
 Each of these functions has documentation you may view by the usual syntax, e.g., `?run`.

 The general classes are: